Skip to content

 External Resources

 • Ascentria Care Alliance: Immigration Legal Assistance Program provides free and low-cost legal services to immigrants in Massachusetts.
-Our team of legal professionals and lawyers offers legal advice and representation to complete immigration applications and petitions.
+Their team of legal professionals and lawyers offers legal advice and representation to complete immigration applications and petitions.

 • Central West Justice Center provides free consultations on immigration law questions to low-income residents of Central and Western Massachusetts.

 • Catholic Charities of Worcester County Immigration Services provides assistance with the various forms of immigration applications, including family-based immigration, adjustment of status, employment authorization, and other related immigration forms and procedures.
-We also provide referrals for immigration physicals.
+They also provide referrals for immigration physicals.

 • LGBT Asylum Taskforce is a ministry of Hadwen Park Congregational Church, UCC that welcomes LGBTQ people of all faith traditions.
 They provide housing, food, and connection to legal, medical, and mental resources at other local agencies.